alkem-io/alkemio/docs/technical-design.md

 ## Server

-The core of Cherrytwist, facilitating all other aspects of the platform.
+The core of Alkemio, facilitating all other aspects of the platform.
 The core sub-components are shown in the following diagram.

 <p>
 <img src="images/design-server-components.png" alt="Server Components" width="600" />